FBI wishes it had acted quicker as China stole intellectual property

 Senators Rob Portman, the Republican subcommittee chairman, and Tom Carper, its top Democrat, said on Monday they would use the report to write legislation to end “this abuse” of U.S. research, intelligence property and taxpayer money.

-Reporting by Daphne Psaledakis in Washington; Editing by Mary Milliken and Matthew Lewis
+Reporting by Daphne Psaledakis in Washington; Editing by Mary Milliken, Matthew Lewis and Simon Cameron-Moore